Gegegegensan/scraping_intermediate/README.md

 [Gegegegensan](https://gegegegensan.com)

 # Licence
-This software is released under the MIT License, see LICENSE.
+This software is released under the MIT License.